linuxbox-cz/pgdist/README.md

 pgdist status
 ```

-* Shows files, which are in project directory, but are not added to project as NEW FILE
+- Shows files, which are in project directory.

-* Shows files, which are added to project, but were not found in project directory as REMOVED FILE
+- Files in project's directory which have not been added to project: *NEW FILE*

-* If you want to remove deleted files from your project, add parameter `--manage-files`:
+- Files in which are added to project but are not in project's directory: *REMOVED FILE*

-**Recommendations:**
+#### Recommendations:

-1. Add your files to your project in the order as if you would be addding them to your database directly (this will ensure, that you won't have to adjust import file order in `pg_project.sql`). **Example**: first you would add all your `schema.sql` into your project then everything else that depends on it.
+- Add your files to your project in the order as if you would be addding them to your database directly (this will ensure, that you won't have to adjust import file order in `pg_project.sql`). **Example**: first you would add all your `schema.sql` into your project then everything else that depends on it.

-2. As the above point points out to file order, try to adjust or split your SQL dependencies in the order, so you don't have to adjust your `version.sql` file.
+- As the above point points out to file order, try to adjust or split your SQL dependencies in the order, so you don't have to adjust your `version.sql` file.

-3. Data will be added only in file created by `create-version`.
+**NOTICE** -  Table data from `sql/schema/data` will be added only in file created by `create-version`.